andrewparkstech/aws-general-immersion/README.md

 * I like a challenge
 * It's fun

+#### Files
+`webhost.tf` within the ami folder was used to deploy the initial EC2 instance that I created a custom AMI from.
+Afterwards I destroyed that infrastructure.

 ### Authentication
 Authentication to AWS for this lab is done via credentials supplied to the AWS command line (local credentials file).
 Best practice for production is to use AWS Identity Center.

+### Tools
+I used VS Code on a Windows machine and Windows Subsystem for Linux (WSL) for my terminal within VS Code, because I like Linux.
+AWS CLI and Terraform were then installed via the WSL command line.
+ChatGPT 4o and the Terraform documentation provided assitance for syntax and specific use cases, such as two security groups referencing themselves.